Reducibility of $n$-ary semigroups: from quasitriviality towards idempotency: Introduction

+are the only binary reductions of $F$ (and $G_{e_1}\neq G_{e_2}$).
+Neither of $G_{e_1}$ and $G_{e_2}$ is quasitrivial and, in this case, the identity $F((n-1)\Cdot x,y)=F(x,(n-1)\Cdot y)$ does not hold. \end{enumerate} \end{proposition} Proposition \ref{prop:imp} is of particular interest since the class of associative and quasitrivial binary operations was characterized by L\"anger in \cite[Theorem 1]{Lan80}.

-In this paper, we provide a characterization of the class $\mathcal{F}^n_{n-1}\setminus\mathcal{F}^n_1$ and show that all its elements are also reducible to binary associative operations.
-This result is stated in Theorem \ref{thm:main2} and Corollary \ref{cor:dud}.
-The proofs of these results are given in the next section.
+In this paper, we provide a characterization of the class $\mathcal{F}^n_{n-1}\setminus\mathcal{F}^n_1$.
+We show that all of its elements are also reducible to binary associative operations.
+We give a full description of the possible reductions of the operations in this class.

-Recall that an \emph{$n$-ary groupoid} is a set equipped with an $n$-ary operation.
-Moreover, two $n$-ary groupoids $(X,F)$ and $(Y,F')$ are said to be \emph{isomorphic} if there exists a bijection $\phi\colon X \to Y$ such that

-for every $x_1,\ldots,x_n\in X$.
-In that case, the operations $F$ and $F'$ are said to be \emph{conjugate to each other}.